 crypto -scamremoves results containing "scam".

-If you are going to use these in production, bookmark the Sorsa Search Builder.
-It is a free no-login tool that lets you toggle filters visually and generates a copy-ready query string with full operator coverage.
-It is the fastest way to prototype before integrating into code.
+If you plan to use these in production, bookmark the Sorsa Search Builder.
+It is a free, no-login tool that lets you toggle filters visually and generates a copy-ready query string with full operator coverage.
+It is the fastest way to prototype a query before integrating it into code.

 Web Operators vs Official X API v2 Operators